 I am super excited today that we have Kim from the sewing blog Sweet Red Poppy here guest posting again and I am SURE you are going to love this tutorial!
 Hold on to your hats, we’ve got a baby hat tutorial (see what I did there?).
-It’s a DIY Knit Baby Hat with a cute little top knot and I love it!
+It’s a DIY Knit Baby Hat pattern with a cute little top knot and I love it!

 I’m so excited to share this quick and easy sewing tutorial with you!
 Knit baby hats are one of my all-time favorite things to sew for baby showers.
 They come together quickly and they require a minimal amount of fabric.
 Plus, they’re as practical as they are cute!
 The pattern used in this tutorial is a size 0-6 months.

-DIY Baby Hat Tutorial:
+DIY Baby Hat Pattern

-Cut out hat band 12″ x 5″
+- Cut out hat band 12″ x 5″.

-Cut out pattern pieces with the greatest amount of stretch going horizontally across each piece.
+- Cut out pattern pieces with the greatest amount of stretch going horizontally across each piece.
 You will end up with a total of three pieces.

-Using a 3/8ths-inch seam allowance, start at the bottom and sew up and around the top knot and down to the other side.
+- Using a 3/8ths-inch seam allowance, start at the bottom and sew up and around the top knot and down to the other side.
 You may need to put your needle in the down position and lift your presser foot to rotate the fabric at the top of the point.
 Make sure to leave the straight bottom unsewn until the following step.
 Turn hat piece right side out.

-Fold the contrasting knit band in half with right sides together.
+- Fold the contrasting knit band in half with right sides together.
 Align the two short edges and sew a straight line to close the opening.

-Fold cuff with wrong sides together aligning the raw edges.
+- Fold cuff with wrong sides together aligning the raw edges.

-Align the raw edges of the cuff to the raw edge of the hat with the cuff on the outside of the hat.
+- Align the raw edges of the cuff to the raw edge of the hat with the cuff on the outside of the hat.

-Use plenty of pins to evenly distribute the cuff around the hat.
+- Use plenty of pins to evenly distribute the cuff around the hat.
 The cuff should be slightly smaller than the hat and will require you to stretch it ever so gently to fit.
 Using a stretch stitch or a narrow zig-zag stitch sew around the entire hat.

-Using a hot iron, press the seam upwards using plenty of steam.
+- Using a hot iron, press the seam upwards using plenty of steam.
 Fold the cuff up 1 1/2 inches and tie a knot at the top of the hat.